LOGOS

 Validation

-Key refinements
+Key Refinements:

 Solution

-The logger is designed for quick mood and energy capture through a discreet, satisfying physical interaction.
-The app translates those moments into reflection, pattern recognition, guided plans, and accountability.
-Rather than asking users to deeply analyze themselves from the start, the system builds awareness gradually through repeated low friction touch points.
+The app takes those logged moments and turns them into reflection, pattern recognition, guided plans, and accountability.
+Instead of asking users to deeply analyze themselves right away, LOGOS builds awareness gradually through repeated low friction touch points.

 Final logger concept illustrating the refined form, interaction model, and supporting hardware components.